 Then came the funeral.
 We were now in a time when people were afraid to go to someone's funeral - just like under the Havlíčeks.
 There weren't many people there.
 Of the writers, Hora, Bass, Rutte and I spoke over the grave.
 I linked my words to our friendship and mentioned a note that he had written and that Olga had found in Strž: "Fix Ferda's bedside lamp."
-With no one wanting to bury Karel Čapek at the time, the Catholic Church took on the lonely task of interring him in its cemetery.
-Not so much as a flag was unfurled at the National Theatre, which had lived off of Čapek for so long.
-Ferdinand Peroutka
+With no one wanting to bury Karel Čapek at the time, the Catholic Church took on the lonely task of burying him in its cemetery.
+Not so much as a flag was unfurled at the National Theatre, which had Ferdinand Peroutka